 Sandgren went 3-for-4, Verdoes was 2-for-4 with an RBI and Kretsch and Olsen both finished 2-for-4.

 Hester and Jordan Ford each picked up hits.

 John Swenson went 3-for-5 to lead the Panthers.

 Reed Salmon earned the victory allowing four runs on nine hits and striking out four in four innings of work.

 Jordan Lanoue allowed two runs on five hits in relief.

-The Cardinals host Luverne Saturday in a key early season SWC showdown.
+Page 2 of 2 - The Cardinals host Luverne Saturday in a key early season SWC showdown.